 Stream in Java represents sequential flow (or unbroken flow) of data from one place to another place.

-In other simple words, a stream is a path along which data flows (like a pipe along which water flows).
+In other words, a stream is a path along which data flows (like a pipe along which water flows).

 It is required to accept data as input from the keyboard.
 The data in the form of stream may be bytes, characters, objects, etc.